This is a shorter version of a report to members in May 2011 which began:

 External link: Trade mark victory for the Queen [NB: relevant trademark law has changed since our case.]

-While the time and attention demanded by this saga did cause damage, our volunteers' best efforts continued.
-See for example BAFF in the news (2008-2010), which covers a period in the middle of the regrettable dispute.
+While the time and attention demanded by this prolonged saga did cause damage as intended, our volunteers' best efforts continued throughout.
+See for example BAFF in the news (2008-2010), which covers a period in the middle of the dispute.